Skip to content

 sudo apt install ./linkmesh-server.deb

 Open http://<your-host>:8080 in a browser.
-Sign in as admin with the one-time password from the install logs — you’ll be prompted to set a new password on first login.
+Sign in as admin with the password you set in the previous step.

 Open Collectors in the sidebar.
 The list starts empty.